Is your first restaurant doing well, with strong results, and are you now considering expanding your business by opening a second restaurant?

 Your second restaurant needs visibility as soon as it opens.
 That's why it's crucial to prepare an appropriate communications plan with promotional actions such as :

-According to a study conducted by Afnic, the association in charge of domain name management in France, in 2022: 93% of the 1,009 restaurant owners surveyed felt that time spent on social networking was a profitable investment.
+According to a study conducted by Afnic, the association responsible for managing domain names in France, in 2022, 93% of the 1,009 restaurant owners surveyed believed that the time spent on social media was a worthwhile investment.

-Work on your digital presence too: Google My Business, online ordering platforms, local directories.
-And why not organize a little special operation to create buzz from the very first days?
+Also work on your digital presence: Google My Business, online ordering platforms, and local directories.
+And why not organize a small special promotion to generate some buzz right from the start?

-Do you find that your clientele varies from one establishment to another?
-Think about segmenting your messages.
-You'll avoid dissonance and have a real impact on your target audience.
+Do you think the customer base differs from one establishment to another?
+If so, consider segmenting your messages.
+This will help you avoid inconsistencies and make a real impact on your target audience.

 👉 To find out more: 4P marketing: 5 secrets to boost your restaurant

-Opening a restaurant is the ideal time to implement the right digital tools right from the start:
+Opening a restaurant is the perfect time to implement the right digital tools from the very beginning:

-By choosing a complete solution like Innovorder, you can centralize all these services and guarantee a seamless experience for your customers and teams alike.
+By choosing a comprehensive solution like Innovorder, you can centralize all these services and ensure a seamless experience for both your customers and your teams.

 👉 Going further : Why will digitalized fast food dominate the market in 2025?